 - Congested membranes around the eyes

 - Bloody, frothy nasal discharge at death

-The best way to protect your rabbits to to practice strong biosecurity practices.
-There is no cure or treatment for RHD and although a vaccine is available under emergency use authorization, its efficiency at protecting rabbits is not well know.
+The best way to protect your rabbits is to practice strong biosecurity practices.
+There is no cure or treatment for RHD and although a vaccine is available, its efficiency at protecting rabbits is not well know.
 Use the documents below for information on biosecurity and sanitation practices to protect your rabbits from RHD.